kamilatresnickova/SQL-portfolio/README.md

 # SQL Learning Journey & Portfolio

-This repository serves as a professional archive of my SQL progress, featuring exercises from SQLZoo, SQLBolt, and custom data analysis projects.
+This repository serves as a professional archive of my SQL progress, currently featuring exercises from SQLZoo and SQLBolt.
+Custom data analysis projects comming soon.

 ---